 religious institutions and conservative groups.

-of development, Ultra High Definition TV (also known as 4320p) is becoming relatively common in
+of development and cost reductions, Ultra High Definition TV (also known as 4320p) is now common in

 the home consumer market.
 This format has 16 times the resolution of